-You've heard the word "boho," but what does it mean?
-Boho is actually short for the French word bohémien, meaning gypsies, termed after a particular group of people who traveled from Bohemia, a region in the Czech Republic.
-The word later morphed to include any... artist, writer, actor or musician who was often poor and led a nomadic lifestyle, traveling quite a bit throughout major European cities.
+So what does boho really mean?
+Well, first, it's shorthand for the French word bohémien, referring to gypsies and termed after a particular group of people who traveled from Bohemia, a region in the Czech Republic.
+The word later evolved to include any artist, writer, actor or musician who was often poor and led a nomadic lifestyle, traveling quite a bit throughout major European cities.
 A more recent hotbed for boho culture existed in Greenwich Village in New York City during the 1950s, otherwise known as the beat generation, which eventually gave way to the hippy culture of the 1960s and 70s.

 01 of 06

-Throw a boho mix of pillows and throws on a bed or boring sofa for a layer of extra comfort and eclectic energy.
+Even in an office space—like this one featured in The Everygirl—you can throw a mix of pillows and throws on a day bed or simple sofa for a layer of extra comfort, style, and eclectic energy.

 02 of 06